bitnami/charts/bitnami/kafka/README.md

   Note: You need to know in advance the available IP of your cluster that will be exposed so each Kafka broker advertised listener is configured with it.

 You can also provide custom `externalAccess.controller.service.advertisedExternalPort` and `externalAccess.broker.service.advertisedExternalPort` to be set in `advertised.listeners`.
-It may be useful when you Kafka is behind reverse proxy.
+It may be useful when your Kafka is behind reverse proxy.

 #### Using ClusterIP services